Matlemad/Pandemic/venue-host/README.md

 - Older Android versions (11 and below) may have issues with mDNS
 - Use manual connection in app: "Connetti manualmente a Venue Host"
 - Find host IP with `ifconfig` (macOS/Linux) or `ipconfig` (Windows)

+**Files not visible when joining:**
+- Files are synchronized when you join a room
+- If files don't appear, try refreshing the app
+- Host files are always included in the index
+- Peer files are synchronized when they join or share

+**Files disappear when leaving/returning:**
+- This is expected behavior - files are session-based
+- Host files persist across sessions
+- Peer files are removed when they disconnect
+- Re-join the room to see current files

 ## Architecture